 Applicants invited to interview will receive more details at that stage.

-Proposed interview dates will be [insert dates.
-If you do not know the dates insert, indicated at a later stage.
-Usually, candidates will receive, at least, two weeks' notice of interview.
-It may be less, in exceptional circumstances.]
+Proposed interview dates will be confirmed at a later date.
+Usually, candidates will receive at least two weeks’ notice of interview.
+It may be less, in exceptional circumstances.

 We will place applicants, successful at the interview stage, on a panel in order of merit.